 Real-time data about the environment — weather, road conditions, other vehicles, pedestrians and street signs — combined with information about the vehicle and the intelligence needed to make instant driving decisions, generates up to 4 terabytes of data per hour for one test vehicle.

-That data is analyzed for real-time events as managed by the vehicle, but later the data is analyzed by manufacturers, scene by scene, to identify novel driving conditions that can be used to inform the AI that underlies the vehicle’s autonomous operations.
+That data is analysed for real-time events as managed by the vehicle, but later the data is analysed by manufacturers, scene by scene, to identify novel driving conditions that can be used to inform the AI that underlies the vehicle’s autonomous operations.